KuhlTime/bachelor-thesis/content/03_capabilities.md

 # Capabilities

 <!-- What gaps / issues does the software need to address? -->
-Canadian authorities prohibited the management of confined spaces through their current (+CAD) software the developed software should fill in these gaps that has left in the operation of the fire department.
-As the software was not designed to handle confined spaces, operators got creative and created pending emergency calls which should indicate that some workers would be in a confined space.
+Canadian authorities prohibited the management of confined spaces through the (+CAD) software that is currently used at the Campbell River fire department.
+The planned software should fill in these gaps.
+As the original software was not designed to handle confined spaces, operators got creative and created pending emergency calls which should indicate that some workers would be in a confined space.

 <!-- TODO: Figure number -->
 The software should be rolled out in multiple release cycles with an increasing amount of functionality and complexity.
 As for the features required I have created a roadmap (Figure X) that indicates the functionality implemented in each cycle.